Adldap2/Adldap2-Laravel/docs/auth/setup.md

   the website itself (user does not exist in your LDAP directory).
 - Your LDAP server goes down and may be unavailable

+> **Note**: If you would like users to be able to login if your LDAP server is unavailable, you must
+> also enable the above [Password Sync](#sync) option.
+Otherwise, users will fail authentication
+> because their password has not been synchronized, and therefore will be incorrect.
+>
+> Users must have logged in once prior to your LDAP server going down, as their account will not yet exist in the database.

 To enable it, simply set the option to true in your `config/ldap_auth.php` configuration file:

 ```php